mengqian989/vzlib/medinfo2019/README.md

 Notes:

 - v-measure-d and v-measure are different in how to treat multi-label cases.
 The former treats (A, M1) and (A, M2) with evenly divided importance in evaluation, and the latter treats them as independent instances in evaluation.
-- when df is greater than 1, VCGS is not applied.
+- When df is greater than 1, VCGS is not applied.
 This is for investigating the effectiness of VCGS in comparison with DF-based feature selection.

-Now let's look at the five best parameter combinations based on adjusted rand index (ari) for medline data (which have only title+abstract).
+Now let's look at the five best parameter combinations based on adjusted rand index (ari).

 ```bash
 $ less brca_med_top4_eval.csv | sort -t',' -k11 -nr | head -5